-8) Subscribe to NSSMF notifications

-9) Unsubscribe to NSSMF notifications

-10) Query network slice subnet instance status

-11) Read network slice subnet instance attributes

-The use cases for network slicing as discussed in [1] have an underlying pattern this is best described via a consumer – producer model, where the consumer sends a request to the producer and the producer responds to the request and ultimately delivers (or decides it cannot deliver) what is required.
-Since the producer (NSMF) relies on other producers (NSSMFs) the completion of a request depends on many factors.
+The use cases for network slicing as discussed in [1] have an underlying pattern this is best described via a consumer – producer model, where the consumer sends a request to the producer the producer responds/replies to the request.
+Since the producer (NSMF) relies on other producers (NSSMFs) the completion of a request and subsequent reply depends on many factors.

 3.3 Use case pattern